-Pricing for each of the Power Platform products for self-service purchases will be available on the Microsoft website and is also displayed as part of the checkout experience while making a self-service purchase.
+Pricing for each of the products for self-service purchase is available on the Microsoft website.
+Prices are also displayed as part of the checkout experience when users make a self-service purchase.
 These prices may differ from the prices an organization pays when making central purchases or prices offered through a partner.

 Who is responsible for payment?

-The person who buys the subscription through self-service purchase will be billed and is responsible for payment based on the terms and pricing of the purchase.
+The person who buys the subscription through self-service purchase is the person who is billed and who is responsible for payment based on the terms and pricing of the purchase.